Bebington railway station

-Bebington railway station serves the town of Bebington in Merseyside, England.
+Bebington railway station serves the town of Bebington in Merseyside, England and opened on Monday 23rd.
+September 1840.
 The station is situated on the Chester and Ellesmere Port branches of the Wirral Line, forming part of the Merseyrail network.

 History

 The station is on the former Chester and Birkenhead Railway, opening in 1840 as Bebington before being renamed 'Bebington and New Ferry' on 1 May 1895.

 The name was changed back to just Bebington on 6 May 1974.

 Direct train services to Liverpool began in 1985, when the line between Rock Ferry and Hooton was electrified; previously passengers for Liverpool had to change at Rock Ferry.
 Further electrification in the early-1990s allowed electric train services to be extended, first to Chester in 1993 and then Ellesmere Port in 1994.

 In June 2014 it was announced that the station would be among a small number across the Merseyrail network that would be renovated as part of a £3.7m programme of improvements, namely refurbishment and improvement of passenger areas, lighting and CCTV coverage.
 Between February and March 2015, the subway leading to Platform 1 was refurbished.
 An electronic information board was also added at the street entrance.